Club History

 The next season 1922/23 saw a raft of teams resign from the Southern League due to financial problems.
 With results involving these sides declared void it meant a very tight seven-team Southern League Welsh Division.
 Pontypridd finished 4th, a mere three points behind champions Ebbw Vale.
 There was a slight improvement in the Welsh League as The Dragons finished 6th, but the Welsh Cup campaign ended in the last 16 with a 4-1 thrashing at Newport County.

-After the highs of 1924, the 1924/25 season almost produced more glory.
+Basking in the gleam of Welsh League silverware, Pontypridd sniffed more glory in the 1924/5 campaign.
 Another 3rd place finish in the Southern League was obtained, just two points behind champions Swansea Town Reserves.
 Pontypridd’s defence of the Welsh League title was modest as the club finished 6th.
 The Dragons advanced to the quarter-finals of the Welsh Cup but a trip to the north of Wales ended with a 3-0 defeat at Mold Town.

 Sadly, things would turn sour at Taff Vale Park very quickly.
-The economic hardships during the mid-1920s saw Pontpridd’s income from gate revenue tumble.
-By 1926 mounting financial problems had got the better of Pontypridd FC.
+The economic hardships during the mid-1920s saw Pontypridd’s income from gate revenue tumble.
+By 1926 mounting financial problems had got the better of Pontypridd AFC.
 Despite completing their Southern League fixtures, a dramatic to drop to 13th place out 14 suggests a purge of the players that had brought the club admirable results in recent seasons.
-In the Welsh League too The Dragons suffered, finishing 15th out of 16.
+The Dragons’ Welsh League form suffered too; finishing 15th out of 16.
 In the Welsh Cup Pontypridd registered their worst performance in years, knocked out by Ebbw Vale in the round of 32.

 The Modern Day Pontypridd Association Football Club – who are we and what are our ambitions?